-For the financial year ended 31 March 2014, the Company has recommended a Single Tier Tax Exempt Final Dividend of 5%.
-The recommended final dividend will be subject to shareholders' approval at the Company's forthcoming Thirty-Ninth Annual General Meeting.
+For the financial year ended 31 March 2015, the Company has recommended a Single Tier Tax Exempt Final Dividend of 0.5% per share.
+The recommended final dividend will be subject to shareholders' approval at the Company's forthcoming Fortieth Annual General Meeting.